alexjercan/.dotfiles.prime/README.md

 startx
 ```

-Note:
+Note: The other option would be to use a display manager and add the following into /usr/share/xsessions/xmonad.desktop
-The other option would be to use a display manager and add the following into /usr/share/xsessions/xmonad.desktop
+Or use default.desktop with the modified `.xsession`

 ```
 [Desktop Entry]